 - Crime reporting: Collecting, publishing, and archiving reliable, uniform crime statistics using data from nearly 18,000 law enforcement agencies.

 - Biometrics: Expanding traditional law enforcement and intelligence community investigative tools such as fingerprint examination and DNA analysis to encompass new forms of identification—including palm prints as well as iris, voice, and facial patterns.

-- Law Enforcement Online: Hosting a secure, web-based communications portal available 24/7 to more than 100,000 law enforcement, criminal justice, and anti-terrorism professionals, first responders, and intelligence agencies around the world.
+- Law Enforcement Online: Hosting a secure, web-based communications system, available through the Law Enforcement Enterprise Portal, that is available 24/7 to more than 100,000 law enforcement, criminal justice, and anti-terrorism professionals, first responders, and intelligence agencies around the world.

 - Criminal background checks: Coordinating a network of databases that include federal and state records for use by law enforcement during investigations and arrests.

 - Name checks for firearm sales: Instantly determining whether prospective buyers are eligible to purchase guns or explosives.